 it is true. here we describe more information for you:

 Even though you should limit your skin’s exposure to the sun, a daily 10 to 15-minute exposure helps your body to produce this important vitamin.
-When your skin is in contact with the sun, cholesterol is converted to vitamin D. After this process, your liver and kidneys takes in the vitamin in and circulates it through your body to aid in the development of new healthy cells, skin cells included.
+When your skin is in contact with the sun, cholesterol is converted to vitamin D. After this process, your liver and kidneys take in the vitamin in and circulate it through your body to aid in the development of new healthy cells, skin cells included.
 Vitamin D is important to improve your skin tone and can help the treatment of psoriasis.

 To increase your vitamin D intake you should:

 - Get 10 minutes of sun exposure per day